 I know, I know, another horrible shot, right?
 This time I have a shot taken with my 50 mm lens without the scope just to illustrate the range we were working at here:

 Bad picture aside it felt like an honor just to share a field with Sociable Lapwings, but not much of an honor considering we were also sharing the field with cows and lots of cow poop!
-It was truly an honor to meet the folks who are working on the Sociable Lapwing monitoring and censusing this year, including Maxim Koshkin, the man who in addition to taking the pictures Charlie used is the Coordinator of the Sociable Lapwing project for the Association for the Conservation of Biodiversity in Kazakhstan (ACBK) and is now charged with coordinating the implementation of the international Species Action Plan (he is on the left in the picture below).
+It was truly an honor to meet the folks who are working on the Sociable Lapwing monitoring and censusing this year, including Maxim Koshkin, the coordinator of the Sociable Lapwing project for the Association for the Conservation of Biodiversity in Kazakhstan (ACBK) and is now charged with coordinating the implementation of the international Species Action Plan (he is on the left in the picture below).

 And who wouldn’t want to work on the ACBK’s Sociable Lapwing project?
 Especially when you consider that if you do you get to cruise around in the lapwing-mobile which is camouflaged in order to sneak up on the lapwings for close-range monitoring.

 All kidding aside I will always remember seeing the Sociable Lapwing in their habitat and hope that they are there forever, so that my grandchildren and grandchildren’s grandchildren can enjoy their presence.
 Fortunately, they seem to be in good hands!

 This post originally ran on 8 June 2009 but a day that already featured posts on Southern Lapwings and Northern Lapwings seemed like it deserved one on Sociable Lapwings as well!

 To learn more about 10,000 Birds’ commitment to conservation through BirdLife International’s Species Champion program and what it means to us at 10,000 Birds (or to donate to the program through 10,000 Birds) just click on the nice Species Champion logo to the right.